manorrock/eagle/README.md

-_This project will be archived Jan 1st, 2023 and removed Jan 1st, 2024 if nobody
- steps up to take over development_
+_This project will be archived Jan 1st, 2023 if nobody steps up to take over development_

 # Manorrock Eagle